izzy-robinson/msc-thesis/Bell Nonlocality.md

 ### The $(2,2,d,d)$ Scenario: CGLMP

+The CGLMP inequality is a generalisation of the CHSH inequality but for the scenario with two inputs per player and $d$ outputs per input.
 In probability form, the CGLMP inequality (@Collins2002) is given by

 \begin{equation}
 \label{cglmp-equation}